cloudscribe.Web.Pagination

 cs-pager-li-non-active-class inactive

-For Bootstrap 4 you probably need to set the CSS class names like this:
+For Bootstrap 4 and 5 you probably need to set the CSS class names like this:

 cs-pager-li-current-class="page-item active"